Modularizing while Training: A New Paradigm for Modularizing DNN Models: Conclusion

 \section{Conclusion}

-In this work, we propose \projectName, a novel paradigm of realizing modularization of DNN models to improve their reusability.
+In this work, we propose \projectName, a novel paradigm for realizing modularization of DNN models to improve their reusability.
 To overcome the limitations of the existing methods that achieve modularization on trained models, we take a different approach that incorporates the modularization into the model training process.
 In doing so, our \projectName integrates the cohesion loss and the coupling loss with the normal cross-entropy training loss, which drives the training process to optimize the modular characteristics as well as the accuracy at the same time.
 Specifically, we implement \projectName on CNN models.
-The experimental results demonstrate that \projectName substantially reduces the size of the resultant modules and the time cost of modularization while incurring less performance loss than the state-of-the-art.
-For instance, the kernel retention rate of modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the state-of-the-art.
-Furthermore, the time cost required for training and modularizing is 108 minutes, half of the state-of-the-art.
-Beside CNNs, \projectName can be generalized to other types of DNNs, which will be considered in our future work.
+The experimental results demonstrate that \projectName substantially reduces the size of the resultant modules and the time cost of modularization while incurring less performance loss than the state-of-the-art approach~\cite{qi2022patching}.
+For instance, the kernel retention rate of modules generated by \projectName is only 14.58\%, with a reduction of 74.31\% over the state of the art.
+Furthermore, the time cost required for training and modularizing is 108 minutes, half of the time required by the state-of-the-art approach.

+In the future, we plan to extend MwT to other types of DNNs, such as LSTM and Transformer.
+Additionally, we will explore various scenarios of model reuse, including the reuse of modules from different pretrained models.

 \textbf{Data Availability}: Our source code and experimental data are available at: \textbf{\url{https://github.com/qibinhang/MwT}}.